Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Numerical experiments

-As shown in Figure~\ref{fig:training}, the truncated NP-T-$n$ with $i_{\min}$ exhibits a large bias in both kernels and fails to reach the vicinity of the true minimum.
-Increasing the budget to $\lceil\mathbb{E}({Q})\rceil$ improves the path and lands much closer to the optimum, and $i_{\max}$ is closer still---but at a higher cost.
-In contrast, with a comparable expected cost, NP-TSS-$n$ tracks the exact GP trajectory closely and its final iterate falls in the same basin (see zoom insets), clearly demonstrating the advantage of TSS over simple truncation.
-This trend holds for both the RBF and Mat\'ern~3/2 kernels, with differences more pronounced for Mat\'ern~3/2 (the harder spectrum).
+As shown in Figure~\ref{fig:training}, the 3,000 gradient descent iterations are sufficient to ensure that all methods reached a stagnation phase under this fixed learning rate.
+While the truncated NP-T-$n$ with $i_{\min}$ stops far from the target, increasing the budget to $\lceil\mathbb{E}({Q})\rceil$ improves the path and lands much closer to the optimum.
+However, as the zoom inset in the right panel reveals, the method eventually stalls at a sub-optimal location.
+The trajectory cloud demonstrates that the estimator has settled into a stationary distribution distinct from the true minimum, confirming that the remaining error is due to intrinsic bias rather than insufficient iterations.
+Using truncated NP-T-$n$ with $i_{\max}$ yields a trajectory that is closer to the optimum, but at a higher cost.
+In contrast, with an expected cost comparable to the $\lceil\mathbb{E}({Q})\rceil$ baseline, NP-TSS-$n$ tracks the exact GP trajectory closely and its final iterate falls in the same basin, clearly demonstrating the advantage of TSS over simple truncation.
 Because we use a single probe, the TSS path shows mild jitter near the end, but the overall direction and endpoint alignment are preserved.

 In our last experiment, we evaluate end-to-end optimization over all three hyperparameters on both a real dataset (the Bike dataset from the UCI repository \cite{asuncion2007uci}) and a widely used synthetic benchmark (the 2D Franke function with points sampled uniformly in $[0,1]^2$ \cite{franke1979critical}).
 In both tests, we set the dataset size to $n=4,096$.
 For the Bike dataset, we apply per-feature $z$-score normalization and subsample 4,096 points, and use RBF kernel for GP.
 For the Franke dataset, we generate labels using the \texttt{franke} function in \texttt{MATLAB} and add Gaussian noise $\mathcal N(0,\,0.1^2)$, and use Mat\'ern~3/2 kernel for GP.
 We optimize in unconstrained variables $(\tilde f,\tilde l,\tilde\mu)$ with $\mathrm{softplus}$ mapping, and initialized $(\tilde f,\tilde l,\tilde\mu)$ at $(0,0,0)$ and run 1,000 full-batch Adam iterations with learning rate $0.01$.
 For TSS we use $p(Q=j)\propto e^{-0.5j}$ with $i_{\min}=5$ and $i_{\max}=15$ and a single SLQ probe per step; for AFN we set the rank and Schur complement fill level to $64$.
 We compare NP-TSS-$n$ and AFN-TSS-$n$ against the exact GP, and plot the resulting trajectories in $(f,l,\mu)$.